semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 Semgrep is integrated into CI environments by creating a **job** that is run by the CI provider.
 After a scan, findings are sent to Semgrep Cloud Platform (SCP) for triage and remediation.

-This guide walks you through creating a Semgrep job in the following **CI providers**:
+This guide walks you through creating a Semgrep job in the following CI providers, which are explicitly supported in SCP:

 - GitHub Actions
 - GitLab CI/CD